-Kids with math issues can struggle to understand math concepts or do simple arithmetic.
+Kids can struggle with many aspects of math, from understanding math concepts to doing simple arithmetic.
 Tackling word problems and writing out math equations may also be hard for them.
 Fortunately, assistive technology (AT) software can help.
 A wide range of features can help with everything from the most basic to the most advanced math problems.

 Here are some of the tools these programs may offer: